 Wild Ingleborough: a vision for the future

-The partnership aims to undertake landscape-scale restoration of wildlife from the valley floor to the top of the mountain.
+The Wild Ingleborough partnership aims to undertake landscape-scale restoration of wildlife from the valley floor to the top of the mountain.
 This will aid nature’s recovery in this part of North Yorkshire by supporting low intensity farming and helping wildlife to be more resilient in the face of the climate emergency and other pressures.

-Working with neighbouring landowners, farmers and communities, the partners will seek to share skills and knowledge in land management and connect existing nature reserves to create a larger area of land that is managed in a way that allows wildlife to thrive.
+Working with neighbouring landowners, farmers and communities, the partners share skills and knowledge in land management and connect existing nature reserves to create a larger area of land that is managed in a way that allows wildlife to thrive.
 Large-scale habitat restoration will benefit wildlife but also people, through carbon capture, flood reduction, job creation and improving both water quality and soil health.

 Some areas will see woodland creation through planting native trees and in other areas the vegetation will be allowed to regenerate naturally.
 Grazing animals, especially cattle, will be used to create a patchwork of different habitats and with time, scattered trees and shrubs may grow on the upper slopes of the mountain.